-Confidentiality means that in our practices, we do not reveal your presence in therapy, or anything about your work with either of us, without your permission.
-If either of us speaks with your family or other persons from your life, we tell them we will not keep secret from you anything they say.
+Confidentiality means that in my practice, I do not reveal your presence in therapy, or anything about our work, without your permission.
+If I speak with your family or other persons from your life, I tell them that I will not keep secret from you anything they say.

 There are exceptions to confidentiality.
-First, if you identify a person in immediate, mortal danger, or who is endangering the lives of others, or is involved in abuse of a vulnerable person, the law requires that we break confidentiality to protect the person in danger.
-In our work, people often tell us they are thinking of suicide, or doing dangerous things.
-As therapists we are not required to break confidentiality simply because someone does something that might be dangerous, or thinks about death.
-We want you to speak freely about death when you choose.
-We believe that the way we deal with death is, for all people, also the way we deal with life, and well worth opening up in therapy.
+First, if you identify a person in immediate, mortal danger, or who is endangering the lives of others, or is involved in abuse of a vulnerable person, the law requires that I break confidentiality to protect the person in danger.
+In my work, people often tell me they are thinking of suicide, or doing dangerous things.
+I am not required to break confidentiality simply because someone does something that might be dangerous, or thinks about death.
+I want you to speak freely about death when you choose.
+I believe that the way we deal with death is, for all people, also the way we deal with life, and well worth opening up in therapy.

-Second, we may ask other professionals for a confidential second opinion.
-Third, we keep written records of meetings in a locked cabinet.
+Second, I may ask other professionals for a confidential second opinion.
+Third, I keep records of meetings in a locked cabinet.
 The legal system of Canada can require these records or for a therapist to appear in court.
-If you are court-ordered to obtain professional help, we will require permission to share information with officers of the court.
+If you are court-ordered to obtain professional help, I will require permission to share information with officers of the court.
 You are free to see the records that are kept.
-Fourth, if you are younger than 16, the law requires us to answer your parents’ or legal guardians’ questions about your welfare.
+Fourth, if you are younger than 16, the law requires that I answer your parents’ or legal guardians’ questions about your welfare.

-If you want to tell your therapist something but are not sure whether it is protected by confidentiality, please say so and we will find a way to work it out.
+If you want to tell me something but are not sure whether it is protected by confidentiality, please say so and we will find a way to work it out.